Hopding/pdf-lib/README.md

 ## API Documentation
 API documentation is available [here](https://github.com/Hopding/pdf-lib/tree/master/docs).

+## Contributing
+We welcome contributions from the open source community!
+If you are interested in contributing to `pdf-lib`, please take a look at the [CONTRIBUTING.md](https://github.com/Hopding/pdf-lib/blob/master/CONTRIBUTING.md) file.
+It contains information to help you get `pdf-lib` setup and running on your machine.

 ## Prior Art
 * [`pdfkit`](https://github.com/devongovett/pdfkit) is a PDF generation library for Node and the Browser.
 This library was immensely helpful as a reference and existence proof when creating `pdf-lib`. `pdfkit`'s code for [font embedding](https://github.com/Hopding/pdf-lib/blob/AddDocumentation/src/core/pdf-structures/factories/PDFFontFactory.ts#L64-L68), [PNG embedding](https://github.com/Hopding/pdf-lib/blob/AddDocumentation/src/core/pdf-structures/factories/PNGXObjectFactory.ts#L19-L23), and [JPG embedding](https://github.com/Hopding/pdf-lib/blob/AddDocumentation/src/core/pdf-structures/factories/JPEGXObjectFactory.ts#L32-L36) was especially useful.